hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 - `Shared/RainSurfaceMath.swift`
 - `Shared/RainSurfaceStyleHarness.swift`

+#### Technique (current): asset-driven subtractive dissipation

+We changed approach because “adding fuzz” kept reading like an outline/halo and was hard to push without triggering WidgetKit placeholders.

+The current technique is:

+- Draw the **core body** normally (a filled mound with a vertical gradient).
+- Then make the body **dissipate** by **subtracting opacity** near the contour:
+  - A wide, soft erosion band establishes the fade into the slope.
+  - A narrower erosion band is masked by a tiled speckle texture so the fade breaks into grain.
+- Optional: a very faint continuation outside the body (“outer dust”) can be used, but it is treated as a budget risk in widgets and may be disabled or heavily clamped.

+Key property:
+- This technique does **not** add a coloured fuzz layer.
+It primarily removes alpha from the body, so the surface looks like it is dissolving into black.
+- The goal is: **the body dissipates** (not a cyan halo, not a sharp outline).

+#### Noise assets (required for the new look)

+The dissipation grain comes from small tileable alpha textures derived from the mockup:

+- `RainFuzzNoise` (normal)
+- `RainFuzzNoise_Sparse`
+- `RainFuzzNoise_Dense`

+Important:
+- The widget extension is a separate bundle.
+These image sets must exist in the **widget extension’s** asset catalogue (and in the app’s if the app preview uses them).
+- If the assets do not load in the widget bundle, the erosion still happens but the “grain” component becomes subtle, and the chart can look very close to the previous commit.

 Notes:

 - `RainForecastSurfaceConfiguration` still contains several legacy knobs (for compatibility).
-The current renderer ignores any `fuzzErode*` settings.
+The renderer uses a subset of fuzz/dissipation knobs and ignores unrelated legacy settings.
-- If the chart appearance needs tuning, start with the config values in `Shared/WidgetWeaverWeatherTemplateNowcastChart.swift`, then adjust sampling/fuzz in `Shared/RainForecastSurfaceRenderer.swift`.
+- If the chart appearance needs tuning, start with the config values in `Shared/WidgetWeaverWeatherTemplateNowcastChart.swift`, then adjust dissipation behaviour in `Shared/RainForecastSurfaceRenderer.swift`.
 Avoid editing the legacy `RainSurfaceDrawing*` files for this chart.

+#### Current status of visual fidelity (and what to expect)

+The current output is still not matching the mockup, and it can look “nearly unchanged” if the erosion is too conservative or if the noise assets are not being loaded by the widget bundle.

+Can this technique reach mockup fidelity?
+- **Yes, this is the correct foundation** for the mockup look, because the mockup’s slopes are primarily an **alpha structure** problem (solid → grain → nothing), not a “draw more fuzz” problem.
+- The remaining gap is mostly:
+  - tuning the erosion width/strength so the dissipation reaches into the slope (not just the edge), and
+  - ensuring the tile textures have the right character (fine grain, sparse, no seams) and are consistently loaded.

+What may remain constrained by WidgetKit budgets:
+- Very large “outer dust clouds” can be risky in widgets.
+The primary requirement is **body dissipation**, which is achievable with bounded erosion passes.

+#### Troubleshooting: “no visible difference” and “wrong colour”

+If the chart looks almost identical to the older path:

+- Confirm `RainFuzzNoise*` image sets exist in the **widget extension** asset catalogue (not just the app).
+- Ensure names match exactly (case-sensitive).
+- Ensure the tile textures are truly sparse (mostly transparent).
+If the tile is too opaque, the effect reads as a smooth fade instead of grain.
+- Increase erosion width/strength in the nowcast configuration.
+A narrow band reads like a softened outline, not dissipation.

+If you see cyan/halo-like colour:
+- That indicates an additive blend (for example “screen”) or a haze stroke that is too strong, or the dissipation colour being sourced incorrectly.
+- The intended look is a blue body that dissolves; the dissipation should not introduce a new hue.

 ### Regression A — WidgetKit placeholder (crash/budget blow) for rainy locations

 This is the most important pitfall for the nowcast chart.

-When the nowcast chart is “heavy” (lots of rain + lots of fuzz work), WidgetKit can decide the widget render exceeded its time/memory budget (or crashed) and it will fall back to a **placeholder snapshot**.
+When the nowcast chart is “heavy” (lots of rain + expensive rendering), WidgetKit can decide the widget render exceeded its time/memory budget (or crashed) and it will fall back to a **placeholder snapshot**.
 That can appear as a skeleton-like widget or a generic placeholder look where the rain chart never appears correctly for rainy locations.

 #### Symptoms